pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"duplicate-argument-name"+OR+"E0108")

 ### [E0110](#E0110) (abstract-class-instantiated)<a name="E0110"></a>
-Abstract class %r with abstract methods instantiated Used when an abstract class with `abc.ABCMeta` as metaclass has abstract methods and is instantiated.
+Abstract class %r with abstract methods instantiated.

+Used when an abstract class with `abc.ABCMeta` as metaclass has abstract methods and is instantiated.

 **:x: Incorrect code**